BeTomorrow/sync-wording-dart/README.md

 ### Key column

-By default the column containing the translation keys is the first column (column 'A'), but you can specify another key column if your GoogleSheet document has another format.
+By default, the column containing the translation keys is the first column (column 'A'), but you can specify another key column if your Google Sheets document has a different format.

 ```yaml
 key_column: 2 # default : 1